TypQxQ/KTC/Dev_doc.md

 ktc_log.py is is initialized once and used for logging, statistics and saving persistant settings like offsets.

 ktc_toolchanger.py is initialized for each toolchanger system and can have a parent_tool.
-    engage :        Function to engage the tool lock. disengage :     Function to disengage the tool lock. engaged :       Bool to display state.
+    engage :        Function to engage the tool lock.
+Locking the tool disengage :     Function to disengage the tool lock.
+Unlocking the tool. engaged :       Bool to display state.
     change :        Function to change the tool.